pjbaron/bubble_coding/README.md

 Contents:

+.
-/invaders - top level folder for a bubble coding example project, the Invaders game /image - art in .PNG format
+├── invaders - top level folder for a bubble coding example project, the Invaders game │    ├── image - art in .PNG format
-  /sfx - audio in .WAV format
+│    ├── sfx - audio in .WAV format
-  /src - JavaScript for the environment and the demo
-    /game - the game files coded and marked-up for bubble coding /lib - libraries used by the game and/or system
-	/sys - the bubble coding system files including GUI display and the bubble implementation /util - useful static classes for building games or bubbles
+│    ├── src - JavaScript for the environment and the demo │    ├── game - the game files coded and marked-up for bubble coding │	 ├── lib - libraries used by the game and/or system │	 └── sys - the bubble coding system files including GUI display and the bubble implementation └─────── util - useful static classes for building games or bubbles